 What you eat and drink is important to maintaining excellent eye health.
-So why not incorporate eye-healthy foods in your holiday menu?
-Including foods like salmon, sunflower seeds, meat and poultry, sweet potatoes, spinach and carrots in your festive feast can boost your eye health and overall wellbeing.
+So why not incorporate eye-healthy foods into your holiday menu?
+Including foods like salmon, sunflower seeds, meat and poultry, sweet potatoes, spinach, and carrots in your festive feast can boost your eye health and overall well-being.

 4. Consider Using Eye Drops

 If the holiday season is cold where you live, chances are you'll be using indoor heating.

 However, heating systems can cause your eyes to feel dry.
 If that's your case, consider getting lubricating eye drops to help restore lost moisture and enhance your eye comfort.
 Make sure to consult your optometrist to determine which eye drops are right for your eyes.

 5. Purchase Eye-Safe Gifts

 If you're planning on buying gifts for any children in your life, make sure to avoid purchasing games and toys that could be hazardous to their eyes.
 Follow the age recommendation listed on the toy package and provide proper eye protection along with gifts that include flying projectiles (bb guns, paintball guns, and guns that fire soft foam dart bullets).
 Always make sure children are supervised while playing with these toys.

 6. Practice Good Makeup Hygiene

 'Tis the season for smokey eyes and glitter eyeshadow.
 Just be sure to thoroughly remove all face and eye makeup before you go to bed.